 Welcome to our seventh social media round-up!
 We’ve scoured the internet to find and curate the latest social media news – and what it means for your charity.

-Back in January LinkedIn sent an email to group admins to let them know that they were working on fully rebuilding Groups and reintegrating it into the main LinkedIn website and mobile app.
+Back in January LinkedIn sent an email to group admins to let them know that they were working on fully rebuilding groups and reintegrating it into the main LinkedIn website and mobile app.
 Last week they announced that they are rolling out the new features at the end of August.
 So what can you expect?

 According to the email from LinkedIn, they are:

-- Making it easier to access Groups right from the LinkedIn homepage and improving visibility of group conversations in the main LinkedIn feed
+- Making it easier to access Groups right from the LinkedIn homepage and improving the visibility of group conversations in the main LinkedIn feed

 - Giving you the ability to manage your group on the go in the LinkedIn iOS and Android apps

 - Helping you stay up-to-date on group activity through Notifications

 - Enabling richer conversations with the ability to reply to comments, edit posts and comments, and post native video

 One thing that will be going was the ability to email blast group members as this led to lots of spam and people then not engaging with groups, due to many of them being self-promotional.
 The improved features should hopefully lead to people wanting to engage again with relevant groups.
 And, with one of the new features being that your group post conversations will be visible on your newsfeed, this should drive activity.

 Speaking of groups, Facebook has recently introduced a few new badges for groups.
 Last year they introduced an admin badge so that admins could be easily identifiable in posts and comments.
 Now they’ve added a ‘conversation starter’ badge, which is awarded to people who regularly post in the group, and is displayed in their group profile and beside their name when posting and commenting within the group.
 For those people who are a bit competitive, this might spur them on to earn a Conversation Starter badge, leading to greater activity.